What Is Shadow IT?

 The use of shadow IT rarely has malicious intent, but the practice often leads to severe consequences, including:

-- Security gaps: Security staff cannot secure systems and apps they do not know exist.
-Introducing rogue hardware and software creates vulnerabilities malicious actors could exploit for several types of cyberattacks.
+• Security gaps.
+Security staff cannot secure systems and apps they are unaware of.
+Introducing rogue hardware and software creates vulnerabilities that malicious actors could exploit for several types of cyberattacks.

-- Risky data silos: Any files stored on unauthorized or personal devices aren't accessible to others in the company.
+• Risky data silos: Files stored on unauthorized or personal devices aren't accessible to others in the company.
 You lose access to that data if the employee leaves the company.

 Any data employees store on shadow IT assets will not be a part of your regular backups, which is an issue you must account for in your corporate backup strategy.